The best dash cam for truckers is the Blackvue DR900S-2CH, thanks to its ease of use, quality, fair price, and software features.

 - The high-end features may cost you more

-The camera is offered by Samsara, a top fleet management software service.
-This means it also includes capabilities aimed to help fleets gather the data they need to further streamline their operations, such as internal accelerometer (G-sensor) that tracks crashes and harsh driving, and driver scorecards and trend reports.
+Overview: The Samsara M32 is offered by a top fleet management software service.
+This means it also includes capabilities designed to help fleets gather the data they need to further streamline their operations, such as internal accelerometer (G-sensor) that tracks crashes and harsh driving, and driver scorecards and trend reports: This is great for driver safety measures.

-Best of all, the in-built AI can identify driving events- including near-misses- and send in-cab audio alerts in real time to distracted drivers, to make sure they stay safe.
+Best of all, the built-in AI can identify driving events – including near-misses – and send in-cab audio alerts in real time to distracted drivers, to make sure they stay safe.
+The inclusion of a proactive driver monitoring system here is great news for both fleet managers and drivers.

 - Infrared LEDs